bartbussmann/bartbussmann/README.md

   </a>
 </div>

-I'm Bart, an aspiring AI alignment researcher with hands-on machine learning experience in both research and industry.
+I'm Bart, an independent mechanistic interpretability researcher.
 I aim to contribute to a brighter future for all by addressing complex technical issues in AI safety.

 ## 🔭 Current Focus

-- Exploring the Hierarchical Structures of Features of Large Language Models with Sparse Autoencoders.
+- Exploring the concepts learned by LLMs and the relationships between them with Sparse Autoencoders.

 ## 🌱 Education